Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

   - Implementing safeguards to limit excessive dependence on AI systems.
   - Providing resources and support for users to maintain a healthy balance.
   - Regularly reviewing and updating AI behaviors to align with ethical standards.
-  - Conducting regular workshops and discussions to reinforce the ethical use of AI.
+  - Conducting regular workshops and discussions to reinforce ethical AI usage while monitoring for signs of over-reliance.
 - **Assessment Tools to Measure Emotional Impacts**
   - Surveys and feedback mechanisms to gauge user satisfaction and emotional well-being.
   - Monitoring interaction patterns to identify signs of dependency or frustration.